slogan621/tscharts/routingslip/routingslipentry.md

    One of the following is required.
 If both are missing, a bad request is returned.

-   `order` integer - the order of this item in the set of routing slip entries for the specified routingslip `state` string, one of "Scheduled" | "Checked In" | "Checked Out" | "Removed" <br/>
+   `order` integer - the order of this item in the set of routing slip entries for the specified routingslip<br/>
+   `state` string, one of "Scheduled" | "Checked In" | "Checked Out" | "Removed" <br/>

 * **Success Response:**